Kiuwan logo

 2. Restrict Access

-Once a data breach has been identified, remove or restrict access to the affected information, which should only be reviewed by those who are part of the recovery effort or have a pressing business need.
+Once a data breach has been identified, remove or restrict access to the affected information.
+This information should only be reviewed by those who are part of the recovery effort or have a pressing business need.
 That way, cyber thieves can’t hijack employee credentials and make their way back in.
-Limiting access also allows for response teams to update security measures like firewalls and anti-malware software.
+Limiting access also allows response teams to update security measures like firewalls and anti-malware software.

 3. Reset Company Passwords